dreamer/boxtron/CONTRIBUTING.md

     $ make boxtron.tar.xz

-Target `install` is reserved for distro packagers, to be used as such:
+Target `install` is designed for distro packagers, to be used as such:

-    $ make --prefix=/usr install
+    $ make prefix=/usr install

+It's explained in detail in [packaging guidelines](PACKAGING.md).

 # Logs